-Retaining good people is equally as important as hiring the right ones.
-You soon realize, the teams you build has potential and can help your company grow in the long run.
-They build your company culture and are valuable.
+Retaining good people is equally as crucial as hiring the right ones.
+You soon realize, the teams you build have potential and can help your company grow in the long run.
+They develop your company culture and are valuable.
 The flip side is that it's tough to retain these people.

 Do what it takes to retain them.
-Provide them with the best employee retention program you can.
-More than that make them realize it's their company too and its sustainability and growth have a lot to do with them.
+Please provide them with the best employee retention program you can.
+More than that, make them realize it's their company too, and its sustainability and growth have a lot to do with them.

 Wrapping It Up